 - Bring a large pot of water to a boil and generously salt it.
 Cook the pasta according to package and reserve 1/2 cup of the pasta water before draining.

-- In a small bowl or blender combine the remaining 2 teaspoons of soy sauce and 2 tablespoons of oil along with the nutritional yeast, corn starch, milk, and miso.
+- In a small bowl or blender combine 2 teaspoons of soy sauce and 2 tablespoons of oil along with the nutritional yeast, corn starch, milk, and miso.
 Whisk or blend until smooth and set aside.

 - To a separate large skillet set to medium heat, warm up 1 tablespoon of oil.
 Add in the sliced mushrooms in a single layer on the pan and allow to brown undisturbed for 3-4 minutes before flipping and continuing to cook on the other side to remove excess water.